-The UHD Blu-ray specification also includes object-based immersive sound, such as Dolby Atmos and DTS:X. Now some Blu-ray discs already support this - so it's not unique to UHD Blu-ray - but the feeling is next-gen audio soundtracks will be more prevalent on Ultra HD Blu-ray discs.
+The UHD Blu-ray specification also includes object-based immersive soundtracks, such as Dolby Atmos and DTS:X. Some Blu-ray discs already support these formats, so it's not unique to UHD Blu-ray, but the next-gen audio soundtracks are more prevalent on Ultra HD Blu-ray discs.

 MORE: What is Dolby Atmos?

 The new discs also support an optional digital bridge feature, which will allow you to copy Ultra HD Blu-ray content to an external hard disk drive and to portable devices, such as smartphones and tablets.

 The spec also mandates that all Ultra HD Blu-ray players can play legacy Blu-ray discs.
 Sadly, 3D isn't featured in the Ultra HD Blu-ray spec, but with LG and Samsung phasing out 3D support in their TVs, and with none of Sony's 2017 TVs featuring 3D, it's perhaps understandable.

 What Ultra HD Blu-ray players are on sale?

 Oppo's first Ultra HD Blu-ray player, the UDP-203, shot straight to the top of our list for its excellent picture and sound.
 At £650, it's not cheap, but with a great picture and support for high-resolution audio it's the preferred choice for audiophiles.

 Oppo has also announed the considerably high-end UDP-205, which promises even better audio performance alongside its 4K talents for £1400.